The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Path integral estimation of drift function parameters

 \section{Path integral estimation of drift function parameters}

 In this section, we make explicit the maximum likelihood estimation (MLE) of parameters in the drift function of stochastic differential equations, using the path integral representation derived from Girsanov’s theorem.
-We first consider the general model with linear dependence on a $N-$component vector of target parameters $\vec{\Theta}$ ,
+We first consider a model with a general dependence on the process, but in which only the drift term depends linearly on an $N$-component vector of target parameters $\vec{\Theta}$.
+That is, $ A(X_t,\vec{\Theta}) = \vec{\Theta} \cdot \vec{g}(X_t)$, while $B(X_t,\vec{\Theta}) = B(X_t)$,

-where each component of $\vec{\Theta}$ is a parameter to be determined and each component of $\vec{g}(\cdot)$ is an arbitrary function non-dependent on $\vec{\Theta}$.
+Hence, each component of $\vec{\Theta}$ is a parameter to be determined and each component of $\vec{g}(\cdot)$ is an arbitrary function non-dependent on $\vec{\Theta}$.
 For example, consider the process,

 where ${w_\alpha}$ and ${w_\beta}$ are considered here as known numbers, and $B(X_t)$ is also considered as known (in applications, parameters of the noise function will be determined by other means, see Appendix~\ref{AP_sec:QV_calculations}).
 In this example, the components of the vectors $\vec{\Theta}$ and $\vec{g}(\cdot)$ read